David Carrick (serial rapist): Legal proceedings

 On 2 October 2021, Carrick was arrested at his home in Hertfordshire.
 On body-worn video, he is heard to say: "There's no necessity", regarding his arrest.
 Carrick was suspended from police work.

 Forty officers and staff were assigned to Carrick's case, all were required to give written undertakings not to disclose information about the case, in order to stop leaks from reaching the press.
 Carrick initially pleaded not guilty to all the charges.
 In May 2022, he was held on remand at HM Prison Belmarsh in south-east London.
 In December 2022, at the Old Bailey criminal court in Central London, Carrick then pleaded guilty to 49 charges, including 24 of rape; the charges related to twelve female victims.
 On 16 January 2023, at Southwark Crown Court, he pleaded guilty to four more charges of rape.

 Sadiq Khan, Mayor of London, reacted with a statement that he was "absolutely sickened and appalled".
 Crown Prosecution Service Chief Prosecutor Jaswant Narwal was quoted as stating "the scale of the degradation Carrick subjected his victims to is unlike anything I have encountered in my 34 years with the Crown Prosecution Service".

 In the wake of Carrick's conviction, the Metropolitan Police said the force was re-examining past claims of domestic abuse or sexual offences against its officers and staff, affecting about 1,000 of its 45,000 employees.

 Carrick's sentencing hearing at Southwark Crown Court began on 6 February 2023.
 The following day, he received 36 life sentences with a minimum term of 30 years plus 239 days, meaning he must serve that time in prison before becoming eligible for parole.
 He will become eligible for parole on 2 May 2052.

 On 8 February 2023, the Attorney General's Office announced that, after "multiple requests", they would be reviewing the sentence under the Unduly Lenient Sentence Scheme.
-On 3 March, Michael Tomlinson, the Solicitor-General for England and Wales, said that he was satisfied sentencing judge Bobbie Cheema-Grubb "gave careful and detailed consideration to all the features of this case" when deciding how much time Carrick would spend in prison, and that the sentencing would not be sent to the Court of Appeal for review.
+On 3 March, Michael Tomlinson, the Solicitor General for England and Wales, said that he was satisfied the sentencing judge, Bobbie Cheema-Grubb, "gave careful and detailed consideration to all the features of this case" when deciding how much time Carrick would spend in prison, and that the sentencing would not be sent to the Court of Appeal for review.